 AIM

-To examine the clinical efficacy of using the Modified Cortex Mori Capsules (MCMC) - Chinese name: Jiawei Sangbaipi Capsules - in the success rate of functional filtering blebs after glaucoma filtering surgery in clinical patients.
+To examine the clinical efficacy of using the Modified Cortex Mori Capsules (MCMC; Chinese name: Jiawei Sangbaipi Capsules) in the success rate of functional filtering blebs after glaucoma filtering surgery in clinical patients.

 METHODS

-Sixty re-surgery glaucoma patients were randomly divided into two groups: 30 patients in surgery with the placebo group, and 30 patients in surgery with the MCMC group.
-Patients took either the placebo or the MCMC - Jiawei Sangbaipi Capsules - respectively, two weeks before and after surgery.
+Sixty resurgery glaucoma patients were randomly divided into two groups: 30 patients in surgery with the placebo group and 30 patients in surgery with the MCMC group.
+Patients took either the placebo or the MCMC 2 wk before and after surgery.
 Postoperative morphology and function filtering bleb, visual acuity, intraocular pressure, postoperative complications, the success rate of filtration surgery and clinical efficacy were observed.

 RESULTS

-Fifty patients have completed the study.
-The percentage of functional filtering blebs in the surgery plus MCMC group was 84% at 6 mo after surgery - higher than surgery plus placebo group (64%, P < 0.05).
-The surgical success rate in the MCMC and placebo groups were 79% ± 8.3% and 57% ± 10.6% respectively (P < 0.05); the visual acuity, intraocular pressure and the postoperative complications in 2 groups had no significant differences.
+Fifty patients completed the study.
+The percentage of functional filtering blebs in the surgery plus MCMC group was 84% at 6 mo after surgery, which was higher than surgery plus placebo group (64%, P < 0.05).
+The surgical success rate in the MCMC and placebo groups were 79% ± 8.3% and 57% ± 10.6% respectively (P < 0.05).
+The visual acuity, intraocular pressure and the postoperative complications in the two groups had no significant differences.

 CONCLUSION

-Glaucoma filtering surgery while taking MCMC is not only reduced excessive scar formation and increased the success rate of functional filtering blebs but also improved the surgery success of glaucoma filtration operations.
+Glaucoma filtering surgery while taking MCMC not only reduced excessive scar formation and increased the success rate of functional filtering blebs but also improved the success of glaucoma filtration operations.

-Key words: Glaucoma; Traditional Chinese medicine; Modified Cortex Mori Capsules; Jiawei Sangbaipi Capsules; Filtering bleb, Scar formation
+Key words: Glaucoma; Traditional Chinese medicine; Modified Cortex Mori Capsules; Jiawei Sangbaipi Capsules; Filtering bleb; Scar formation

 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: Glaucoma is one of the leading causes of irreversible blindness.
-Trabeculectomy is one of the effective surgical, which creates a new drainage channel, resulting in the formation of a subconjunctival bleb.
+Trabeculectomy is one of the effective surgical techniques, which creates a new drainage channel, resulting in the formation of a subconjunctival bleb.
 The major reason for filtering bleb failure or scarring of the bleb site is due to excessive scarring after surgery.
-In this study, we established that the Modified Cortex Mori Capsules have propensity to increase functional filtering bleb formation and enhance surgical success rate after glaucoma filtering surgery.
+In this study, we established that the Modified Cortex Mori Capsules have a propensity to increase functional filtering bleb formation and enhance surgical success rate after glaucoma filtering surgery.
 Intervening with traditional Chinese medicine could be an effective way for improving surgical success.

-Yu J, Qiu LX, Qing GP, Zhao BW, Wang H. Modified Cortex Mori Capsules improving the successful rate of functional filtering blebs after re-clinical glaucoma filtering surgery.
+Yu J, Qiu LX, Qing GP, Zhao BW, Wang H. Modified Cortex Mori Capsules improving the successful rate of functional filtering blebs after reclinical glaucoma filtering surgery.
 World J Clin Cases 2019; In press

 INTRODUCTION